ManmeetSingh-1/Python-Project-Submission-Manmeet/README.md

 Closing the App: When you're done with your movie discovery journey, you can easily close the application using the "Close" button at the bottom or the standard window close button.

-Get ready for a cinematic adventure like no other with the Movie Suggestion App.
 Explore, discover, and enjoy top-rated movies across your favorite genres, all at your fingertips.